 Take caution in buying extended warranties – they sound great but car dealers can get a huge commission of more than 50% of your premium for selling them.
 You might also run into trouble if you have to claim on them if something happens.
 Claim amounts are often capped and exclusions can apply.

-In most cases you're better off arranging your own finance rather than going through the dealer.
+In most cases you're better off arranging your own finance rather than getting finance through the car dealership.
 Having your finance pre-approved also gives you a more solid bargaining position.

 Tip: If you have a home loan with redraw facility, this could be your cheapest option – but make sure you make extra repayments of the same amount or more than you would have paid for the car loan.
 The longer you take to pay it off, the more interest you'll pay.